Learning Outcomes

 Landlord's Consent and Alterations

 Many leases require the tenant to obtain the landlord's consent before changing the use of the premises or making alterations.
-The Landlord and Tenant Act 1988 requires the landlord to respond to written applications for consent within a reasonable time and not to unreasonably withhold consent, where the covenant is fully qualified.
+The Landlord and Tenant Act 1988 requires a landlord to respond to written applications for consent to assignment, underletting, charging or parting with possession within a reasonable time and to give written reasons if refusing consent where the covenant is qualified or fully qualified.
+For alterations, s19(2) LTA 1927 may upgrade certain qualified alteration covenants to fully qualified for improvements, and prohibits fines/premiums as conditions of consent.
+For change of use, s19(3) LTA 1927 prohibits fines/premiums save where structural alterations are involved, though legitimate costs and compensation can be sought.

 Key Term: landlord's consent